IndranilSaha09/neocortexapi/source/MySEProject/readme.md

 ## Example

-- **Classified Set**:refers to data points with known labels.
+- **Classified Set**: Refers to data points with known labels.
 Ex - [1857, 1862, 2126, 4629, 4954]
-- **Unclassified Set**: consists of data points needing classification.
+- **Unclassified Set**: Consists of data points needing classification.
 Ex - [1857, 2141, 2212, 4617, 4954]
-- **Cosine Similarity**: measures the cosine of the angle between two vectors, indicating their directional similarity, useful for high-dimensional data.
+- **Cosine Similarity**: Measures the cosine of the angle between two vectors, indicating their directional similarity, useful for high-dimensional data.
 Ex - 0.8104
-- **Distance from Similarity**:  quantifies how dissimilar two points are, based on their cosine similarity, aiding in determining their closeness for classification purposes.
+- **Distance from Similarity**:  Quantifies how dissimilar two points are, based on their cosine similarity, aiding in determining their closeness for classification purposes.
 Ex - 19

 #### Cosine Similarity Calculation:

 Cosine similarity measures the similarity between two non-zero vectors:

 Cosine Similarity = dot product(A, B) / (||A|| * ||B||)

 In this case, Cosine Similarity = 0.8104

+#### Distance Table :
+A distance table in the context of KNN is a matrix or table that stores the computed distances between each pair of points in the dataset.
+This table facilitates the quick identification of the nearest neighbors to a given unclassified point by allowing for efficient lookups of distances, rather than recalculating them each time a prediction is needed.

 #### Distance Table for Unclassified Element 1857:
 - Class 1: Distance = 5